 Universal Orlando, Florida

-Famously home to Harry Potter World and some of the best roller coasters in the USA, if you’re looking for one of the best theme-park getaways in the south and want to head to Orlando, but aren’t a Disney person, consider making your way to Universal Orlando instead!
+Famously home to Harry Potter World and some of the best roller coasters in the USA, if you’re looking for one of the best theme-park getaways in the south and want to head to Orlando, but aren’t a Disney person, consider making your way to Universal as part of your Orlando itinerary instead!